w3f/General-Grants-Program/grants/grant_application_template.md

 * What work has been done so far?
 * Are there are any teams who have already contributed (financially) to the project?
 * Have you applied for other grants so far?
-* Are there any other projects similar to yours?
-If so, how is your project different?